SindieCastro/surfs_up/README.md

 ### Purpose

-The purpose of this analysis is to capture the weather trends for June and July in Oahu.
+The purpose of this analysis is to capture the weather trends for June and December in Oahu.

 ### Results